insiyau/ai-stylist/README.md

    npm install @anthropic-ai/sdk
    ```

-2. Update the API route in `src/app/api/style-suggestions/route.ts` to call the LLM API.
+2. Update the API route in `src/app/api/style-suggestions/route.ts` to call the Claude API for style suggestions

+2. Update the API route in `src/app/api/visualize-outfit/route.ts` to call the OpenAI API for image generation

 ## Privacy